Lepa Brena: 1984–1990: Bato, Bato and Hajde da se volimo

 Brena's manager Raka Đokić came up with the idea that her seventh studio album should be followed by a film in which she would play the lead role.
 This idea was successfully implemented in 1987 when the motion picture Hajde da se volimo (Let's Love Each Other) was filmed.
 The film shared the name with the album.
-Many then-popular Yugoslav actors co-starred in the film, including Dragomir "Gidra" Bojanić, Milutin "Mima" Karadžić, Velimir "Bata" Živojinović, Milan Štrljić, etc.
+Many then-popular Yugoslav actors co-starred in the film, including Dragomir "Gidra" Bojanić, Milutin "Mima" Karadžić, Velimir "Bata" Živojinović, Milan Štrljić, etc. Based on the success of the original, Hajde da se volimo: Još jednom (Let's Love Each Other: Again) got produced and premiered in 1989.
+On the premiere of the film, Brena met her now husband, Slobodan Živojinović.